May 16, 2019

 Where can I learn more about punch needle?

 Check out this blog post where I link to my favourite resources for learning about punch needle plus a round-up of my favourite needle punchers to follow on Instagram.
 Or shop my ebook Drawing with Yarn: A Beginner's Guide to Punch Needle- in this instant digital download you'll find over 50 pages of clear instructions, info on where to buy punch needle supplies, plus exclusive punch needle projects to try once you've mastered the basics.
+Ready to get started?
+Buy a punch needle kit and have all the supplies sent to you.

 Is there something you're wondering about punch needle embroidery?
 Comment below and tell me your punch needle question!